Biologists Unite

 Theories of Change

 This research project investigates clashing perspectives within the environmental movement over how to apprehend the shifting terrain — and the corresponding strategic implications — of the current conjuncture.
-I examine how such tensions are negotiated and managed by analyzing the “Theory of Change” (TOC) models produced by various groups in (and around) the climate and… Continue reading Theories of Change
+I examine how such tensions are negotiated and managed by analyzing the “Theory of Change” (TOC) models produced by a variety of environmental and climate advocacy groups.… Continue reading Theories of Change

 A Clear and Present Pedagogy